marko-js/resolve-sync/README.md

 - `readPkg(file: string): unknown` – reads and parses a JSON file (e.g., `package.json`).
 - `realpath?(file: string): string` – optionally resolves symlinks or returns the canonical path.

+### `preserveSymlinks?: boolean`

+For use with the `--preserve-symlinks` flag in Node.js, this option is `false` by default.
+If set to `true`, the resolver will return the symlinked path instead of resolving it to its real path.

 ## Examples

 ### Basic usage (in Node.js)